data-creative/data-creative.github.io/_posts/2017-05-21-next-train-api.md

 }
 ```

 > The response includes a list of trips running from the origin station to the destination station on the given day.
 It even includes a comprehensive list of all stops for each trip.
-Very usable!

-Besides transforming GTFS data into a more usable format for client applications, the real value of this API lies in its scalability.
-It should work for [any one of these](https://transitfeeds.com/feeds) 500+ GTFS-publishing transit agencies across the globe.
+### Collaboration

-But the API's downside is that it depends on the publishing transit agency to be a dependable and capable partner.
-Unfortunately, in my experience working with GTFS data [published by](https://www.cttransit.com/about/developers) my local Connecticut transit agency, [Shore Line East](http://www.shorelineeast.com/), I have noticed multiple inconsistencies and idiosyncrasies in their data validation and publishing practices.
-After bringing these issues to their attention, they have eventually responded with fixes, but along the way they have lost my confidence.
-It's a shame this specific transit agency is not willing and able to collaborate with third-party developers.
-I think their riders and their service both suffer as a result.
+Any product which consumes GTFS data depends on the respective transit agency to publish quality data.
+Unfortunately, when working with data [published by](https://www.cttransit.com/about/developers) my local transit agency, [Shore Line East](http://www.shorelineeast.com/), I noticed chronic data integrity issues and publishing process inconsistencies.
+Even though the agency was somewhat responsive when I brought these issues to their attention, I lost confidence in the agency's ability to consistently deliver quality data.

-> The single most important and transformative recommendation I made to Shore Line East, and which I would make to all other transit agencies is that they ["eat their own dog food"](https://www.investopedia.com/terms/e/eatyourowndogfood.asp).
-In other words, their own services (like the Shore Line East [trip planner](http://www.shorelineeast.com/trip-planner)) should consume their own GTFS data.
-That way they become their own first customer.
-This puts the right incentive structure in place for the agency to ensure the quality of their GTFS data.
+To mitigate these issues in the future, transit agencies like Shore Line East should ["eat their own dog food"](https://www.investopedia.com/terms/e/eatyourowndogfood.asp).
+In other words, an agency's own services (e.g. Shore Line East's [Trip Planner](http://www.shorelineeast.com/trip-planner)) should consume the agency's own GTFS data.
+By becoming its own first customer, an agency increases its reliance on its own data.
+This reliance puts the right incentive structure in place for the agency to prioritize the quality of its data.

+### Adaptability

+Luckily, this specific agency isn't the only publisher of GTFS data.
+The NextTrain API should work for any one of these [500+ GTFS-publishing transit agencies](https://transitfeeds.com/feeds) across the globe.

-I encourage any interested developer to [configure and deploy](https://github.com/data-creative/next-train-api/blob/master/DEPLOYING.md) this API to your own Heroku server to consume GTFS data from your own local transit agency.
-All you have to do is set an environment variable called `GTFS_SOURCE_URL` to point to the GTFS feed URL (e.g. `"http://www.shorelineeast.com/google_transit.zip"`) and schedule a job (`rake gtfs:import`) to run once per hour or once per day.
+I encourage any interested developer to [configure and re-deploy](https://github.com/data-creative/next-train-api/blob/master/DEPLOYING.md) this API to consume GTFS data from any of these other transit agencies.
+Configuration involves setting an environment variable called `GTFS_SOURCE_URL` to point to the desired GTFS feed URL, and scheduling the server to run a job (`rake gtfs:import`) on a recurring basis.
 If you do this, let me know how it goes!
 I'm happy to provide support.